allpix-squared/allpix-squared/src/modules/GenericPropagation/README.md

 * `propagate_electrons` : Select whether electron-type charge carriers should be propagated to the electrodes.
 Defaults to true.
 * `propagate_holes` :  Select whether hole-type charge carriers should be propagated to the electrodes.
 Defaults to false.
 * `ignore_magnetic_field`: The magnetic field, if present, is ignored for this module.
 Defaults to false.
+* `ignore_multiplication`: Charge multiplication is ignored.
+Defaults to true.

 ## Plotting parameters
 * `output_plots` : Determines if simple output plots should be generated for a monitoring of the simulation flow.
 Disabled by default.